-Cross references. - For transfer and negotiation generally, see 55-3-201 to 55-3-207 NMSA 1978.
+Cross references. - As to transfer and negotiation generally, see 55-3-201 to 55-3-207 NMSA 1978.

-For holder in due course generally, see 55-3-301 to 55-3-310 NMSA 1978.
+As to holder in due course generally, see 55-3-301 to 55-3-310 NMSA 1978.

 Emergency clauses. - Laws 1955, ch.
-77, § 2, contained an emergency clause and was approved March 4, 1955.
+77, § 2, makes the act effective immediately.
+Approved March 4, 1955.

 Party knowingly loaning money for gambling cannot recover by suit. - Where money is loaned or advanced with the understanding between the parties that it shall be used in gambling, or where the party advancing the money shares in the gambling transaction, such party becomes particeps criminis and cannot recover in suit for the money loaned or advanced.
 Appleton v.
-Maxwell, 1901-NMSC-009, 10 N.M.
-748, 65 P. 158.
+Maxwell, 10 N.M.
+748, 65 P. 158 (1901).

 "Gambling" not restricted to games of chance. - The word "gambling" is not restricted to wagering upon the result of any game of chance, but applies to wagering of all kinds, and there can be no doubt that a horse race is a gambling device when adopted for such purpose.
 Joseph v.
-Miller, 1876-NMSC-001, 1 N.M.
-621.
+Miller, 1 N.M.
+621 (1876).

 Coin flip to decide between two alternatives not gambling. - Agreement between vendor and purchaser of a mortgaged farm whereby a coin flip was used to determine whether or not purchase price would be reduced, but where regardless of outcome, vendor would be relieved of obligation to pay penalty in the event that purchaser decided to pay off mortgage, was not void under the provisions of Sections 44-5-1 and 44-5-4 NMSA 1978 as being arrived at through gambling.
 This was no evil in the use of such coin flip for the purpose of determining which alternative should be applicable.
 (Because Sections 30-19-1 and 30-19-2 NMSA 1978 were not in effect at the time the agreement took place, the definitions of "bet" and "gambling device" as contained in those sections were not used in deciding this case.)
 Garvin v.
-Hudson, 1966-NMSC-108, 76 N.M.
-403, 415 P.2d 369.
+Hudson, 76 N.M.
+403, 415 P.2d 369 (1966).